About Hubbard Decision Research

 Prior to his work in the financial field, Mr. Millar was a musician, playing cello for the Seattle Symphony and Seattle Opera.
 He has a Master of Science degree in Economics from the University of Oregon, where he specialized in monetary policy, econometrics, and the role of crude oil in the US economy.

-Analyst, Hubbard Decision Research
+Sr. Analyst, Hubbard Decision Research

-Andrew Adams is a new analyst at Hubbard Decision Research specializing in information science and applied statistics.
+Andrew Adams is a senior analyst at Hubbard Decision Research specializing in information science and applied statistics.
 He is an experienced data scientist who has previously worked with IBM and the BC Centre for Excellence in HIV/AIDS on using machine learning and personalized medicine approaches for reducing the disease burden of HIV-1 infected patients.
 Andrew also developed a great deal of experience working with high performance computing resources and Monte Carlo simulations with the machinery and members of the Western Canadian Research Grid.
 Through this work Andrew has developed a passion for handling, developing, and applying approaches to accurately model large data sets.

 Andrew started his academic career at McGill University completing his Bachelor of Commerce before moving to pursue an education in a higher level of mathematics.
 While completing his MSc. in applied mathematics, Andrew developed an interest in combining rigorous probability and dynamical systems to model real world problems in the biomedical and health care fields.
 Along with the Complex Systems Modeling Group at Simon Fraser University Andrew was able to apply these skills to modeling work place efficiency in the BC criminal justice system as well as model the spread and possible interventions that could be done on Vancouver’s HIV epidemic.